pitt-cdm/soundscape--abrous/README.md

 2. Because sound files can take up a lot of space, we'll be using [Git Large File Storage](https://git-lfs.github.com/), an add-on service that lets you designate certain file extensions as worth tracking and storing off-site, rather than directly in your repository.
    * I've already set up this folder to track .wav, .mp3, and .ogg files this way, but you'll need to install the LFS service to make it work.
    * Simply go to that URL, download, enter the command in step 1, and you're on your way: I've done step 2 for this repo, and there is no step 3!

+My soundscape will initially feature a foreshadowing sound of an injury during an indoor soccer tornament.
+It then goes to the game where two goals were scored and then the injury occued.
+The game was finished and ended 2-0.
+Audio clips will be added to say "earlier at the tournament" and other transitions as necessary.